Sustainability

 Dear reader,

-Eventful and challenging, 2023 is now behind us, yet the Kronberg Academy Foundation and its highly motivated staff still face a number of tasks ahead.
-Our aim is to do everything reasonably possible to help address the challenges posed to us by the profound transformation of nature and society.
+Eventful and challenging, 2024 is now behind us, yet the Kronberg Academy Foundation still faces a number of new and ongoing tasks.
+Our aim is to do everything in our power to help address the challenges posed to us by the profound transformation of nature and society.

 In 2021, the Foundation became one of the first institutions in the field of arts and culture to begin introducing a certified sustainability management system.
 This combines the established sustainability reporting framework of the German Sustainability Code for Higher Education Institutions (Hochschul DNK) and the requirements for certified environmental management systems specified in international standard ISO 14001:2015.
 As a result, our activities are kinder to the environment and take sustainability criteria into account – in both the planning and implementation of our events, as well as in our training programmes.